Friends of Ludlow Auditorium

 Made barely three decades after the invention of film itself, Buster Keaton’s timeless 1926 silent The General is the perfect chase movie: it has never been bettered, and maybe never will.
 Keaton plays a train driver during the American civil war who loses both his beloved steam engine The General and his estranged fiancée (Marion Mack) to a troupe of Northern spies.
 Overcoming impediments both intentional and inadvertent – armies, cannons, bears, rickety bridges—without ever losing his implacable stone-faced cool, Keaton sets off in pursuit.
 The set-pieces are breathtaking, the stunts barely believable (yes, that’s a real train falling from a real bridge), and the blend of broad slapstick, grandiose period drama and heartfelt character comedy is impeccably judged.
 See it and gasp.

 The film's fictionalized plot was based on Lieut.
 William Pittenger's Daring and Suffering: A History of the Great Railway Adventure (aka The Great Locomotive Chase), a true Civil War story of the daring raid/seizure by a group of about two-dozen Union spies (led by civilian spy James J. Andrews) of a Confederate train near Atlanta (at Marietta, Georgia) in April of 1862.
 Congress created the Medal of Honor in 1861-62 and posthumously awarded it to some of the Raiders.

-As with all FOLA movies, the event is open to everyone and is free; donations to underwrite the cost of the film are appreciated.
-The free popcorn is supplied courtesy of Berkshire Bank; FOLA supplies free bottled water.
+The movie is open to the public and is free; donations are appreciated.
+Popcorn will be provided courtesy of Berkshire Bank; FOLA will provide free water.
 For information, call 802-228-7239 or go to www.fola.us.

 Thanks for Helping FOLA Raise Funds to "Re-Seat" the Auditorium!